MagnusTiberius/weatherservice/README.md

 **Design**

 1. Wait for address and/or date-time to get submitted into the page.
-2. Call Google geocoding service, basically sending an address and receiving a package back containing lat/lng values.
-3. Call DarkSide online API and send a request with lat/lng and(or) date-time values.
+2. Pass address and/or datetime to microservice.
+See https://github.com/MagnusTiberius/weatherservicedarksky for details.
-4. Upon receiving the reply, display output.
+3. Upon receiving the reply, display output to a textarea field in json format.

 **Build status**